 Reef Tank Compatibility

-Most Centropyge genus Dwarf or Pygmy Angelfishes, such as the Flame (C. loriculus) and Potter's (C. potteri) for example, are touted by aquarists as being fairly good reef safe species.
+Most Dwarf or Pygmy Angelfishes of the genus Centropyge, such as the Flame (C. loriculus) and Potter's (C. potteri) for example, are touted by aquarists as being reef safe species.
 Regardless, there is no guarantee they can be fully trusted.

-For more information on the selection of Angelfishes as being good starters or ones to avoid, refer to our Before You Buy Angelfish Rating Charts, as well as read individual Angelfish Species Profiles.
+For more information on which Angelfishes are good starter fish and which ones to avoid, refer to our Before You Buy Angelfish Rating Charts, as well as read individual Angelfish Species Profiles.